Jac-Zac/HPC_Final_Project/note.md

 # TODO:

-- [ ] Make Irecv and Isend communication
-- [ ] Try mpi datatypes for east and west and north and south continues
 - [ ] Big run
 - [ ] Report / PowerPoint presentation
 - [ ] Plot also the serial TIME